 Return to Mount Davis Path and start walking up the paved road.
 Be careful though – cars and motorcycles go up and down the road.

 On the way up, the path splits.
-Keep left to continue up Mount Davis.
+Keep left to continue.

-Soon after, you’ll see an abandoned public toilet on the left.
-On Google Maps, it is labelled 摩星嶺徑百年廢棄公廁.
+Soon after, you’ll see the Old Mount Davis Path Centennial Privy, which is an abandoned public toilet on the left.
 This was an actual bathroom facility from 100 years ago.
 But it is not in use.
-There are public toilets behind it.

 And look for the sign just in front of the abandoned toilets.
 It points down to a stairway.
 This is the stairway shortcut back to Victoria Road.
 When you take the easy route back down to Victoria Road, you can walk down these staircases and it will take you back on the main road.